The Data Dashboard

 Arts & Culture

-Education is the cornerstone of any great city’s success, providing the foundation for building a competitive workforce, attracting world-class companies and fueling economic growth.
-Students need to enter and leave our school systems ready to succeed.
+Education is the cornerstone to any great city’s success, providing the foundation for building a competitive workforce, attracting world-class companies and fueling economic growth.
+But great education is not just about great schools.
+Great education requires the support of strong and stable families, safe and connected neighborhoods, and a high degree of community involvement.

 Health & Fitness